bfollek/advent2018/README.md

 It's certainly possible I was using Stream.cycle incorrectly.
 I ended up repeatedly loading the numbers from file as needed, and that worked fine: I got the right answer, and it was fast.

+### Day 1

+#### Part 2

+One nice thing here was finding String.myers_difference in the standard library.
+Handy for problems like this.

+My first version, part2_for, uses a list comprehension (for form) to build and diff the pairs of strings.
+I think it's clean, but it has a performance drawback: We build **all** the pairs of strings before we look for the pair we want.
+It's more efficient to build a pair, test it, and build the next pair only if the first pair isn't the one we want.
+But Elixir's for form isn't lazy, and I couldn't find a way to short-circuit it.